• THE BLOG

 • Sports Boat and One Design Keelboat Sail Care

 Spinnaker cloth is known for its light weight.
 This weight is achieved by using an extremely thin material and as a result spinnaker material is more fragile and especially sensitive to exposure to UV rays and damage from flogging.
-By following the below best practices spinnakers can last substantially longer and offer better performance than if they are ignored.
+By following the below best practices for spinnaker cloth sail care can last substantially longer and offer better performance than if they are ignored.
 If you have any questions about how you can improve how you care for your sails, please contact your local Ullman Sails loft.

 • Modern spinnaker cloth is very stable with respect to colors, but “bleeding” of colors can still occur if colored spinnakers are put away wet.